ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

 After setting the template paths, the labels as a whole can be replaced/modified with Fluid Content or Fluid Content service/purpose can be prepended/appended.

-The full description of this feature can be found in the `"How To" guide <howto-fluid-enriched-labels>`__.
+The full description of this feature can be found in the :ref:`Fluid-enriched labels guide <howto-fluid-enriched-labels>`.

 ..  youtube:: NYb42MKC5hw